 It should go without saying, New Yorkers are passionate.
 Passionate about their food, passionate about their neighborhoods, passionate about their sports teams.

 A personal favorite of mine is the Pumpkin Parade Weekend.
-This year it’s held on October 22nd & 23rd between 11:00AM-4:00PM.
 The entire weekend is chock-full of pumpkins, families and Halloween festivities.
 Kiddos dress up in their Halloween costumes and get to strut down Garden Way showing off the cutest looks.

 Aside from the parade, you can expect to see pumpkins larger than life and pumpkin carvings like never before.
-Here is the calendar for New York Botanical Garden.
-Plan your trip to New York City in the fall the right way and squeeze in Fall-O-Ween!
+Here is the calendar for New York Botanical Garden so you can maximize your time in New York City in the fall.

-This year is the 49th annual Halloween Parade NYC hosted in Greenwich Village.
-The tradition started with a solo mask maker and puppeteer who walked his neighborhood streets for the local kids’ entertainment.
+This year is the 50th annual Halloween Parade NYC hosted in Greenwich Village.
+The tradition started with a solo mask-maker and puppeteer who walked his neighborhood streets for the local kids’ entertainment.

 There are also a handful of ways to participate.
 The Halloween parade is always looking for volunteers and if you want a more flashy role consider actually being in the parade.
-This year the theme is freedom.
+This year the theme is Upside/Down : Inside/Out!.

-There will be a costume contest, which you automatically enter just by showing up in costume.
-The Halloween Parade has “secret scouts” out looking for the most original and fun costumes.
+There’s also a costume contest, which you automatically enter just by showing up in costume.
+The Halloween Parade has “secret scouts” looking for the most original and fun costumes.
 Prizes are announced after the parade.

 Address: 6th Avenue between King St. and 15th St.